Ultra-high-energy cosmic ray: Suggested origins

 The origin of these rare highest energy cosmic rays is not known.
-Since observations find no correlation with the Galactic plane and Galactic magnetic fields are not strong enough to accelerate particles to these energies, these cosmic rays are believed to have extra-galactic origin.
+Since observations find no correlation with the galactic plane and galactic magnetic fields are not strong enough to accelerate particles to these energies, these cosmic rays are believed to have extra-galactic origin.

 Neutron stars

 One suggested source of UHECR particles is their origination from neutron stars.
 In young neutron stars with spin periods of under 10 ms, the magnetohydrodynamic (MHD) forces from the quasi-neutral fluid of superconducting protons and electrons existing in a neutron superfluid accelerate iron nuclei to UHECR velocities.
 The neutron superfluid in rapidly rotating stars creates a magnetic field of 10^{8} to 10^{11} teslas, at which point the neutron star is classified as a magnetar.
 This magnetic field is the strongest stable field in the observed universe and creates the relativistic MHD wind believed to accelerate iron nuclei remaining from the supernova to the necessary energy.

 Another hypothesized source of UHECRs from neutron stars is during neutron star to strange star combustion.
 This hypothesis relies on the assumption that strange matter is the ground state of matter, but has no experimental or observational data to support it.
-Due to the immense gravitational pressures from the neutron star, it is believed that small pockets of matter consisting of up, down, and strange quarks in equilibrium acting as a single hadron (as opposed to a number of baryons).
-This will then combust the entire star to strange matter, at which point the neutron star becomes a strange star and its magnetic field breaks down, which occurs because the protons and neutrons in the quasi-neutral fluid have become strangelets.
-This magnetic field breakdown releases large amplitude electromagnetic waves (LAEMWs).
+Due to the immense gravitational pressures from the neutron star, it is believed that small pockets of matter consisting of up, down, and strange quarks in equilibrium act as a single hadron (as opposed to a number of baryons).
+This will then combust the entire star to strange matter, at which point the neutron star becomes a strange star and its magnetic field breaks down because the protons and neutrons in the quasi-neutral fluid have become strangelets.
+This magnetic field breakdown releases large-amplitude electromagnetic waves (LAEMWs).
 The LAEMWs accelerate light ion remnants from the supernova to UHECR energies.

-"Ultra-high-energy cosmic ray electrons" (defined as electrons with energies of ≥10^{14}eV) might be explained by the Centrifugal mechanism of acceleration in the magnetospheres of the Crab-like pulsars.
+"Ultra-high-energy cosmic ray electrons" (defined as electrons with energies of ≥10^{14}eV) might be explained by the centrifugal mechanism of acceleration in the magnetospheres of the Crab-like pulsars.
 The feasibility of electron acceleration to this energy scale in the Crab Pulsar magnetosphere is supported by the 2019 observation of ultra-high-energy gamma rays coming from the Crab Nebula, a young pulsar with a spin period of 33 ms.